Esophageal cancer

 In the absence of a systematic screening program for the general population in Quebec, primary prevention and surveillance of at-risk groups are the main strategies to reduce mortality related to esophageal cancer:

-- Smoking cessation: most effective primary prevention measure for both histological types; the risk gradually decreases after cessation but remains higher than in non-smokers for 20 to 30 years
+- Smoking cessation: most effective primary prevention measure for both histological types; risk gradually decreases after cessation but remains higher than in non-smokers for 20 to 30 years.

-- Reduction of alcohol consumption, particularly in combination with tobacco, whose carcinogenic effect on the esophageal mucosa is strongly synergistic
+- Reduced alcohol consumption, particularly in combination with tobacco, whose carcinogenic effect is strongly synergistic on the esophageal mucosa

-- Active management of chronic gastroesophageal reflux disease with dietary and lifestyle modifications, proton pump inhibitors, and regular monitoring in persistently symptomatic patients
+- Active management of chronic gastroesophageal reflux disease with dietary and lifestyle measures, proton pump inhibitors, and regular monitoring in persistently symptomatic patients

 - Body weight control and treatment of abdominal obesity, an independent risk factor for esophageal adenocarcinoma

-- Regular endoscopic surveillance of patients with confirmed Barrett's esophagus, according to gastroenterology society recommendations (intervals varying from 3 to 5 years depending on the presence and degree of dysplasia)
+- Regular endoscopic surveillance of patients with confirmed Barrett's esophagus, according to the recommendations of gastroenterology societies (intervals varying from 3 to 5 years depending on the presence and degree of dysplasia)

-- Preemptive treatment of high-grade dysplasia on Barrett's esophagus by radiofrequency ablation (RFA) or endoscopic resection, before transformation into invasive adenocarcinoma
+- Preemptive treatment of high-grade dysplasia in Barrett's esophagus by radiofrequency ablation (RFA) or endoscopic resection, before transformation into invasive adenocarcinoma

 - Diet rich in fresh fruits and vegetables, providing antioxidants (vitamins C, E, beta-carotene) that protect the esophageal lining

-- Avoid consuming very hot beverages (mate, tea) at temperatures above 65°C (149°F), classified as probable carcinogens by the IARC.
+- Avoid drinking very hot beverages (maté, tea) at temperatures above 65°C, classified as probable carcinogens by the IARC.

-Any progressive dysphagia—increasing difficulty swallowing solids, then semi-liquids—appearing in an adult over 50 years of age, with or without unintentional weight loss, must be evaluated without delay by a physician.
-This symptom is a major alarm sign that requires an emergency diagnostic gastroscopy to rule out esophageal cancer or another severe organic pathology of the upper gastrointestinal tract.
-Persistent odynophagia, unexplained chest pain, food regurgitation, and recent-onset hoarseness are other alarm signs that warrant prompt consultation, particularly in patients with risk factors (smoking, alcohol consumption, chronic GERD, history of Barrett's esophagus).
+Any progressive dysphagia—increasing difficulty swallowing solids, then semi-liquids—appearing in an adult over 50 years of age, with or without unintentional weight loss, must be promptly evaluated by a physician.
+This symptom is a major red flag that requires an urgent diagnostic gastroscopy to rule out esophageal cancer or other severe organic pathology of the upper digestive tract.
+Persistent odynophagia, unexplained chest pain, food regurgitation, and recent onset hoarseness are other warning signs that warrant a rapid consultation, particularly in patients with risk factors (smoking, alcohol consumption, chronic GERD, history of Barrett's esophagus).

-In the presence of upper gastrointestinal bleeding (vomiting blood or black stools), complete difficulty swallowing liquids, or respiratory distress associated with swallowing difficulties, call 911 immediately or go to the nearest emergency room.
-For any persistent dysphagia or upper digestive symptoms without signs of immediate emergency, a consultation at Clinique Omicron allows for a rapid medical evaluation and referral to appropriate gastroenterology or oncology resources.
+In the presence of upper gastrointestinal bleeding (vomiting blood or black stools), complete dysphagia to liquids, or respiratory distress associated with swallowing disorders, immediately call 911 or go to the nearest emergency room.
+For any persistent dysphagia or upper gastrointestinal symptoms without signs of immediate emergency, a consultation at Clinique Omicron allows for a rapid medical evaluation and referral to appropriate gastroenterological or oncological resources.

 Consult at Clinique Omicron

-Clinique Omicron provides initial assessment of upper digestive symptoms, prescription of biological assessments, and referral to specialized gastroenterology and digestive oncology resources at its various service points in Quebec and via telemedicine.
-A physician or nurse practitioner (NP) can assess your symptoms, prescribe appropriate investigations, and coordinate an urgent referral to a gastroenterologist for gastroscopy if a red flag is identified.
+Clinique Omicron provides initial assessment of upper digestive symptoms, prescription of biological assessments, and referrals to specialized gastroenterology and digestive oncology resources across its multiple service points in Quebec and via telemedicine.
+A physician or nurse practitioner (NP) can assess your symptoms, prescribe appropriate investigations, and coordinate an urgent referral to a gastroenterologist for gastroscopy if a red flag symptom is identified.
 To book an appointment at one of our service points or via telemedicine, visit cliniqueomicron.ca.

-The content of this page is for informational purposes only and does not substitute for the advice of a qualified healthcare professional.
-Consult a doctor for any persistent digestive symptoms, abnormal results, or decisions regarding your health.
+The content of this page is for informational purposes only and does not substitute for professional medical advice.
+Consult a doctor for any persistent digestive symptoms, abnormal results, or health decisions.

 Omicron Clinic